purpleb3ar/prpo/README.md

 in event-based replication, we introduce a concept of `versioning` to our records.
 This means each instance of a resource has a version number (which starts with 0 at creation) and anytime this resource is updated though the SSOT the version is increased and send along with the replication event.
-When the interested service receives the event, it checks that the version of the record is only one less than the version in the event body.
-If it is the event is valid and it applies the update.
+When the interested service receives the event, it checks that the version of the local record is only one less than the version in the event body.
+If it is, the update is applied, otherwise it is rejected.

-This allow the recipient to reject events if they arrived out-of-order.
+This allows the recipient to reject events if they arrived out-of-order.
 When they reject an event, there is a grace period that the `nats-streaming-server` waits until it tries to redeliver it.
 In this period the correct event arrives and the service happily applies it.
 Then the event is redelivered, the versions now match and it applies it as well.
 This is called eventual-consistency.

 We also introduce a concept of `optimistic concurrency control`.
 This is a method used in distributed systems which does not require locks.
-In a traditional system when a shared resource needs to be modified, the writer needs to lock it on order to prevent races.
+In a traditional system when a shared resource needs to be modified, the writer needs to lock it in order to prevent data races.
-The OCC gets rid of locks and instead of prevetitavely locking the resource it instead relies on the version numbers to check whether the resource has changed after the fact.
+The OCC gets rid of locks and instead of prevetitavely locking the resource, relies on the version numbers to check whether the resource has changed after the fact.

 This is useful in the context of multiple instances of the same service